 The independent auditors of the Bank and subsidiaries are KPMG.
-The Bank has a policy of rotating auditors periodically, and conducts reviews for this purpose every 8 years.
-It is the Bank policy to have independent external audit and tax functions.
-Deloitte is the Bank's tax advisor.
-The Bank retains the firm of J. A. Pinto Ribeiro & Associados as its main external legal advisor.
+The Bank has a policy of reviewing the status of our external auditors periodically, usually every 8 years.
+It is the Bank policy to have separate independent external audit and tax functions.
+Currently, Deloitte is the Bank's tax advisor.
+The Bank retains the firm of J. A. Pinto Ribeiro & Assoc. as its main external legal advisor.